yurickyh/JudgementClassifier/model/README.md

 - `Model-Word_Front_Back.ipynb`: defines the structure of the model that classifies a law dacument summary into a law branch.
 For this notebook, the strategy used to train the model is extracting part of the introduction and part of the conclusion from the text.
 - `Model-Word_Truncated.ipynb`: defines the structure of the model that classifies a law dacument summary into a law branch.
 For this notebook, the strategy used to train the model is truncating the initial part of text up to the limit that BERT accepts to tokenize.
 - `Processual Class on Model-Word_Front_Back.ipynb`: defines the structure of a model that classifies law documents summaries taking the values of the processual classes column as input as well as the summaries and using the optimized hyperparameters found in the Front Back model fine tuning process.
+- `TF-IDF Simple Model.ipynb`: creates multiple simple models with the TF-IDF vectorizer and different approximations and chooses the best of them to compare with the final model.